 2) Experience in fiber-coupled transcutaneous blood solute detectors, including detailed photon budgets, detailed fiber bundle design, and theoretical models.

 3) Several existing products and designs that are likely an excellent fit for the final product.

 As a customer, the value of this IP is higher performance, faster time-to-market, and, most critically, greatly decreased technical risk.
 We've done this stuff very successfully for a very long time, and we know where the potholes are.

 We propose a two-tier license.
-The first (lower) tier is for items 1 and 2 above, and would apply to whatever we design for you, irrespective of whether it embodies our existing detailed designs.
+The first (lower) tier is for items 1 and 2 above, and would apply to things we design for you that contain our background IP, irrespective of whether it embodies our existing detailed designs.
 The second tier would apply if our existing products (whether modified or not) are actually incorporated in your product.
 We're quite happy either way, but in our experience using pre-existing products is generally a big win, especially since the BOM cost reduction is more than enough to pay the royalty.
 Based on our existing deals, we suggest rates of 2.5% and 5% for the two tiers, but the exact terms will obviously depend on how much of each kind of IP is included, TAM, competitive landscape, and so on.
 We want to succeed together with you.